 Heavy meals full of refined carbs can raise your likelihood of developing insomnia.
 Refined carbs such as white bread, sodas, and cakes can cause a rapid spike in your blood sugar that may be responsible for triggering insomnia.
 Since sleep deprivation is a cause of chatting in your sleep, if you want to stop sleep talking, stick to light and healthy meals before bed.
 Opt for meals full of proteins, greens, and healthy fats.
 Fish, turkey, sweet potatoes, and lettuce are all nutrient-rich foods that can help you sleep.

 Eating food right before bed can also have a negative effect on your sleep quality and can throw off your sleep patterns.
 Try to eat your last meal at least three hours before your usual bedtime.

 One of the main ways to stop sleep talking is to minimize stress.
 A great way to do this is by creating a bedtime routine that will allow you to destress after a long day.
 An hour or so before bed, begin to wind down.
-Limit your use of technology, put on a relaxing playlist, and begin to unwind.
+Limit your use of technology, listen to a relaxing playlist, and put on some cozy loungewear.
 If you have thoughts that are clouding your mind, jot down your worries in a journal, or even practice yoga.
 These activities are great ways to relieve stress, tension, and improve sleep quality.